-Surgical treatment of morbid obesity (Bariatric surgery)-- a condition in which a person (1) has a Body Mass Index (BMI) equal to or greater than 40 or a BMI equal to or greater than 35 with other illnesses such as hypertension, heart disease, diabetes, sleep apnea, or hyperlipidemia which has existed for at least five years, and; (2) is age 18 or older; and (3) has been under at least one physician supervised weight loss program, including diet and nutrition counseling, exercise and behavior modification, that is at least six months in length.

 Benefit Description You Pay After the calendar year deductible Surgical procedures (cont.)
+Surgical treatment of morbid obesity (Bariatric surgery) a condition in which a person (1) has a Body Mass Index (BMI) equal to or greater than 40 or a BMI equal to or greater than 35 with other illnesses such as hypertension, heart disease, diabetes, sleep apnea, or hyperlipidemia which has existed for Surgical treatment of morbid obesity (Bariatric surgery) a condition in which a person (1) has a Body Mass Index (BMI) equal to or greater than 40 or a BMI equal to or greater than 35 with other illnesses such as hypertension, heart disease, diabetes, surgery) a condition in which a person (1) has a Body Mass Index (BMI) equal to or greater than 40 or a BMI equal to or greater than 35 with other illnesses such as hypertension, heart disease, diabetes, at least five years, and; (2) is age 18 or older; and (3) has been under at least one physician supervised weight loss program, including diet and nutrition counseling, exercise and behavior modification, that is at least six months in length.
 Insertion of internal prosthetic devices .
-See Section 5 (a), Orthopedic and prosthetic devices for device coverage information PPO: 10% of the Plan allowance (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Voluntary female sterilization (e.g., tubal ligation) Surgically implanted contraceptives Intrauterine devices (IUDs) For related services, see the applicable benefits section (i.e., for inpatient hospital benefits, see Section 5(c).
-PPO: Nothing (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: Includes related services including anesthesia.
-When multiple or bilateral surgical procedures are performed during the same operative session by the same surgeon, our benefits are: For the primary procedure: the Plan's allowance For the secondary procedure and any other subsequent procedures: one-half of the Plan allowance (unless the PPO contract provides for a different amount) Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
+See Section 5 (a), Orthopedic and prosthetic devices for device coverage information Voluntary female sterilization (e.g., tubal ligation) Surgically implanted contraceptives Intrauterine devices (IUDs) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: For related and necessary services to voluntary sterilization, such as anesthesia and outpatient facility charges, we cover 100% of the Plan allowance for Innetwork care.
+When multiple or bilateral surgical procedures are performed during the same operative session by the same surgeon, our benefits are: • For the primary procedure: the Plan's allowance • For the secondary procedure and any other subsequent procedures: one-half of the Plan allowance (unless the network contract provides for a different amount) In-network: 10% of the Plan allowance for the primary procedure (No deductible) Out-of-network: 25% of the Plan allowance for the individual procedure and any difference between our allowance and the billed amount Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
 We do not pay extra for incidental procedures.
-PPO: 10% of the Plan allowance for the primary procedure (No deductible) Non-PPO: 25% of the Plan allowance for the individual procedure and any difference between our allowance and the billed amount Co-surgeons When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would allow a single surgeon for the same procedure(s), unless the PPO contract provides for a different amount.
-PPO: 10% of the Plan allowance (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Assistant Surgeons Assistant surgical services provided by a surgeon (M. D. or D.O.) when medically necessary to assist the primary surgeon.
-When a surgery requires an assistant surgeon, the Plan's allowance for the assistant surgeon is 16% of the allowance for the surgery (unless the PPO contract provides for a different amount).
-Note: A Physician Assistant (P.A.) is a covered provider.
-Other non-physician providers such as, but not limited to, a Certified Registered Nurse First Assistant (C.R.N.F.A.) and a Certified Surgical Technologist (C.S.T.) are not covered.
-PPO: 10% of the Plan allowance (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges
+Co-surgeons In-network: 10% of the Plan allowance (No deductible) When the surgery requires two surgeons with different skills to perform the surgery, the Plan's allowance for each surgeon is 62.5% of what it would allow a single surgeon for the same procedure(s), unless the network contract provides for a different amount.
+Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Assistant Surgeons In-network: 10% of the Plan allowance (No deductible) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount